kivy/kivy/doc/sources/guide/packaging-windows.rst

 Windows OS.
 The following process has only been tested inside VirtualBox using Windows 7 and the portable package of Kivy.

-The package is 32 bits but can be run on both 32 and 64 bit Windows platforms.
+The package will be 32 bits but can be run on both 32 and 64 bit Windows platforms.

 .. _packaging-windows-requirements: